xen-42/outer-wilds-day-dream/README.md

 ![daydream OWMDB thumbnail2](https://user-images.githubusercontent.com/22628069/146268730-c9ae7693-d5aa-452f-82ea-10d4fe00c613.png)

-Brightens up a certain area in the Echos of the Eye DLC for Outer Wilds.
+Adds sunlight and/or ambient light to the Dreamworld in the Echos of the Eye DLC for Outer Wilds.

 The mod has configurable settings:
 - See sun: Doesn't affect lighting, just lets you see the sun in the sky.